-Evaluations are completed through survey monkey forms at the end of every trimester submission.
+Evaluations are completed in Canvas at the end of every trimester submission.
 Evaluations allow NCM to evaluate any feedback to see if there are any comments that need immediate response.
 NCM does not count any completed coursework or clinicals without an evaluation; they are recorded but considered incomplete.

 Evaluation submissions are updated on the student record.
-Missing evaluations and associated grades and/or clinicals are highlighted and noted on the student record.
+Missing evaluations and associated grades and/ or clinicals are highlighted and noted on the student record.